Snowstorm Derails Travelers Throughout Northeast

 KEITH: After a few minutes of spinning tires and rocking the car back and forth, he made it out.
 But many drivers to the west, in New Jersey, weren't so lucky.
 The state's acting governor, Steve Sweeney, says drivers abandoned hundreds of cars.

-State Senate President STEVE SWEENEY (New Jersey): We knew it was going to be tough, but I still think people thought, well, I can beat it.
+STEVE SWEENEY: We knew it was going to be tough, but I still think people thought, well, I can beat it.
 You know, I can get home before it gets bad.
 And it just, you know, really overwhelmed the region very quickly.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.